oussama-etlijani/IoTExperimentsLab/README.md

 # IoTExperimentsLab
 IoTExperimentsLab is a comprehensive repository for experimenting with Internet of Things (IoT) technologies using TimescaleDB and MQTT.
+This project aims to create a versatile and scalable environment for collecting, storing, and analyzing IoT data through a combination of microservices, containerized applications, and databases.
+The setup leverages Docker Compose to orchestrate multiple services and applications seamlessly.